herbps10/TargetedRisk/README.md

-# `TargetedSMR`
+# `TargetedRisk`
-`TargetedSMR` is an `R` package that provides methods for Targeted estimation of indirectly standardized mortality ratios (SMRs).
+`TargetedRisk` is an `R` package that provides methods for targeted estimation of direct and indirect risk standardization parameters.

-The interface of the package is similar to that of the `lmtp` package for longitudinal modified treatment policies.
+The interface of the package is similar to that of the `lmtp` package.

 # Installation

 To install the development version from Github:
 ```
-remotes::install_github("herbps10/TargetedSMR")
+remotes::install_github("herbps10/TargetedRisk")
 ```

 # Usage